ktorch/ktorch/docs/tensors.rst

    q)device r
    `cuda:0

-.. index:: tensor; possible conversion errors
+.. index:: tensor conversion errors
 Possible conversion errors:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The k value given must be the same data type throughout and have the same size at each depth.